Al-Attara: Jordanian era

 After the 1948 Arab–Israeli War and the 1949 Armistice Agreements, Al-Attara came under Jordanian rule.

 The Jordanian census of 1961 found 388 inhabitants in Al-Attara.

 Post-1967

 Since the Six-Day War in 1967, Al-Attara has been under Israeli occupation.
+Under the Oslo Accords, most of this town was assigned to Area A, with political control and security assigned to the Palestinian National Authority.